wtsi-hgi/yascp/README.md

 ## Credits

-nf-core/yascp was originally written by HGI Sanger (Leland Taylor, Matiss Ozols, Guillaume Noell, Hannes Ponstingl, Vivek Iyer, Monika Krzak, Henry Taylor, Tobi Alegbe, Moritz Przybilla ).
+Yascp was originally written by Matiss Ozols as part of the Cardinal project with contributions from Leland Taylor, Guillaume Noell, Hannes Ponstingl, Vivek Iyer,  Henry Taylor, Tobi Alegbe.

 We thank the following people for their extensive assistance in the development of this pipeline:
+Monika Krzak
 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->

 ## Contributions and Support